zairuiy-coding/zairuiy-coding/README.md

 💻 I enjoy contributing to open source projects and have experience with a variety of technologies, including **Java**, **Python**, **JavaScript**, **HTML/CSS**, and **C++**.
 I am skilled in frameworks and tools such as **React.js**, **Node.js**, **Express.js**, **MongoDB**, and **Docker**.
 I love building intricate systems and continuously improving them.
 Learning new things and exploring more areas is an exciting journey for me. 🌍

+🔗 Check out my personal portfolio [here](https://zairuiy-coding.github.io) to see more of my work and projects. 🌐

 🎵 Outside the tech world, I enjoy a variety of hobbies, including A Cappella, exploring the outdoors⛰️, photography📷, and spending time with cats. 🐈🥰